Jovon Makama

-Club career
+Career

 Lincoln City

 On 17 May 2021, Makama signed his first professional contract with Lincoln City.
-Following his season at Gainsborough Trinity he committed his long-term future at Lincoln.
-He would make his Lincoln City debut against Doncaster Rovers in the EFL Cup on 9 August 2022.
+Following his season at Gainsborough Trinity he committed his long-term future to Lincoln.
+He made his Lincoln City debut against Doncaster Rovers in the EFL Cup on 9 August 2022.
 His first Lincoln goal was scored during his Brackley loan spell, playing against Barnsley in the EFL Trophy on 30 August 2022.

-In October 2024, Makama committed his future to the Imps by signing a new 3–year deal.
-Makama would switch to a wide right position in March 2025, which would see him named EFL League One Player of the Month and EFL Young Player of the Month after scoring five goals and getting three assists, including his first professional hat-trick against Bristol Rovers.
-He would miss the final five games of the season with a hamstring injury.
+In October 2024, Makama committed his future to the Imps by signing a new three-year deal.
+Makama switched to a wide right position in March 2025, which saw him named EFL League One Player of the Month and EFL Young Player of the Month after scoring five goals and getting three assists, including his first professional hat-trick against Bristol Rovers.
+He missed the final five games of the season with a hamstring injury.
 He was voted the clubs Young Player of the Season following the final game of the season.